dojo/docs/developer/design/loader.rst

 The v1.6- cross-domain loader injects such modules with a script element--just like the AMD loader.
 The v1.6- loader keeps injecting dojo.require'd modules as indicated ([2] in the example above) until the complete dependency tree of the current request is downloaded.
 Then individual modules can be executed just as if they were being downloaded by synchronous XHR by simply executing their factory functions ([3] above).
-When a dojo.require wiss applied within one of those factory functions, the loader was guaranteed to already have the module available and would simply execute the factory function for the demanded module.
+When a dojo.require is applied within one of those factory functions, the loader was guaranteed to already have the module available and simply executes the factory function for the demanded module.

 Now comes the really crazy part of the cross-domain loader: loading not-cross-domain, not-built modules while also loading cross-domain, built modules.
 And yes, this happens all the time--whenever an unbuilt application references dojo on a CDN.
-In this case, the not-cross-domain, not-build modules are downloaded by synchronous XHR and converted to built modules on-the-fly.
+In this case, the not-cross-domain, not-built modules are downloaded by synchronous XHR and converted to built modules on-the-fly.
 Of course the only way to do this is to scan the module's text for dojo.provide, dojo.require, and the rest.
 But, owing to Javascript's regular expression lexical rules, it is impossible to remove comments and strings from Javascript text without fully parsing the text!
 And without removing comments and strings, it is possible